Louisiana Red Beans and Rice

 Louisiana Red Beans and Rice brings together smoky andouille sausage, tender red kidney beans, and the classic Creole holy trinity of onion, celery, and bell pepper.
 Simmered to creamy perfection with spices like thyme and paprika, the beans cook low and slow with just enough heat from cayenne and optional hot sauce.
 Served over steamy long-grain white rice and finished with fresh parsley and spring onions, this comforting meal is perfect for relaxed weekends or family feasts.
 For extra flavor, let the dish rest overnight or mash some beans to thicken the pot.
 Serve with cornbread for a complete Southern experience.

-A bowl of Louisiana red beans and rice.
-Save This
+A bowl of rice and meat.
+Save It

 Louisiana Red Beans and Rice is the kind of comfort food you crave after a long day.
 Creamy beans simmered with smoky sausage and that unmistakable trinity of Creole vegetables fill your kitchen with the most inviting aroma.
 This recipe brings you all the soul of New Orleans in a single bowl and tastes even better as leftovers.